MarcoSimoes/setplaysdataset/DEMOMODE.md

 	    * Their front: This is the subregion in Their middle field near to the line in the half of the field.
 		* Their middle: This is the subregion in the midle of Their middle field.
 		* Their back: This is the subregion near to their goalpost.
 It is where your team scores goals.

+![SPlanner Horizontal regions][SPHorRegions]

+* Vertical axis regions: you can choose some regions in the field considering the vertical axis (Y-axis):
+    * Left: This region corresponds to the left side of the field considering your team's goalie regular position.
+This region can be split into three subregions:
+	    * Far left: This is the farthest subregion in the left side of the field.
+It is near the left side line.
+		* Middle left: This is the intermediary subregion in the left side of the field.
+		* Center left: This is the subregion the near to the center of your goal post in the left side of the field.
+	* Right: This region corresponds to the right side of the field considering yourt team's goalie regular position.
+This region can be split into three subregions:
+	    * Center right: This is the subregion near to the center of your goal post in the right side of the field.
+		* Middle right: This is the intermediary subregion in the right side of the field.
+		* Far right: This is the farthest subregion in the right side of the field.
+It is near the right side line.